NAU-CCL/Epymorph/README.md

 # Activate the venv (if it's not already):
 source .venv/bin/activate

+# scratch is a convenient place to put all sorts of temp files because our .gitignore excludes it
+mkdir scratch

 # Prepare the simulation input file:
 python -m epymorph prepare --ipm pei --mm pei --geo pei ./scratch/my-experiment.toml

-# (./scratch is a convenient place to put temp files because our .gitignore excludes it)

 # Now we need to edit the input file to specify the parameters needed by our combo of IPM and MM:
 # (I'll use `cat` for this but you can use any text editor of course.)